Baharna: Pre-Islam

 In pre-Islamic times, the region of Bahrain was part of the Persian Empire.
-Its population included Christians, particularly tribal partially-Christianized Arabs, who were of diverse origins and spoke different old Arabian vernaculars, a Persian clergy (Magians) who used Syriac as a language of liturgy and writing more generally, a mobile Persian-speaking population, (Note: likely spoke Middle "Pahlavi" Persian) who were possibly predominately Zoroastrian, traders and administrators with strong ties to Persia, with whom which they maintained close contact with, a small amount of Jews, pagan Arabs, and a sedentary, non-tribal community of Aramaic-speaking agriculturalists, The major tribes of pre-Islamic Bahrain included Abd al-Qais, Tamīm, and Bakr ibn Wāil.
+Its population included Christians, particularly tribal partially-Christianized Arabs following Nestorian Christianity, who were of diverse origins and spoke different old Arabian vernaculars, a Persian clergy (Magians) who used Syriac as a language of liturgy and writing more generally, a mobile Persian-speaking population, (Note: likely spoke Middle "Pahlavi" Persian) who were possibly predominately Zoroastrian, traders and administrators with strong ties to Persia, with whom which they maintained close contact with, a small amount of Jews, pagan Arabs, and a sedentary, non-tribal community of Aramaic-speaking agriculturalists, The major tribes of pre-Islamic Bahrain included Abd al-Qais, Tamīm, and Bakr ibn Wāil.
 The Persian governor was Al-Mundhir ibn Sāwa ibn Zayd Manāt ibn Tamīm, who acted on behalf on the Persians.

+Islam emerges (628–631 CE)

+In 628 AD, the Prophet Muhammad sent his first envoy, Al-Ala'a Al-Hadrami, to Munzir ibn Sawa Al Tamimi, ruler of the historical region of Bahrain, which stretched from Kuwait’s coast to southern Qatar, including Al-Hasa, Qatif, and the Bahrain Islands, to invite him to Islam.
+Munzir and many of his subjects later converted.

 10th to 13th century

 After that, the Uyunids took control from the Qarmatians.

 Bahrain was ruled by the Uyunid Emirate led by Banu Abd al-Qays tribe, from 1076 until it was overthrown by the Usfurids in 1238.

 During the 12th to 13th century (1253–1392), Eastern Arabia was ruled by the Usfurids.

 Around this time, Bahrain became a hub for intellectuals for hundreds of years stretching from the early days of Islam in the 6th century to the 18th century.
 Philosophers of Bahrain were highly esteemed, such as the 13th century mystic, Sheikh Maitham Al Bahrani (died in 1299).